KevFan/kevfan.github.io/content/posts/03-cross-compile.md

 Using QEMU, the build process for ARM images was slow and resource-intensive.
 The builds often took considerably longer than those for amd64, delaying the overall CI/CD pipeline.

 ### After Cross Compilation
 We introduced cross-compilation into our build process.
 By setting up the build environment to compile for ARM on an amd64 machine, we effectively bypassed the need for QEMU emulation.
-Additionally, we distributed the build process across multiple GitHub runners, further decreasing the build time.
 This change led to a significant decrease in build times, as demonstrated by our [pull request](https://github.com/Kuadrant/limitador/pull/222).

-Here's a graph illustrating the dramatic reduction in build times:
+To further optimize the build process, we distributed the builds across multiple GitHub runners.
+This parallelization allowed us to reduce the total build time even further, leading to a much more efficient workflow.

+### Build Time Comparison
+Here's a comparison of our build times before and after implementing cross-compilation and parallel builds:

 ![build-time-before-after](/03-build-times.png)